 What is Easter all about at Somebody Feed Seb?
 Easter for us is not about chocolate.
 It’s about eggs, that we colour using onion skins to create little pieces of art.
 It’s about cooking a new lamb dish every year.
 And it’s about playing board games with the family with a big pot of tea (or wine) and some baked treats on the table.
 Overall, Easter for us is a holiday to relax and reflect.

-How to Make our Herby Apricot Stuffed Leg of Lamb?
+How to Make Apricot Stuffed Leg of Lamb?

-Day 1: Marinate the Butterflied Leg of Lamb
+Day 1: Marinate the Boneless Leg of Lamb

 Approximately 24 hours before cooking your lamb, marinate the meat.
-Place the lamb flat in a large bowl skin side down.
-Using a sharp knife, deeply slash the flesh a few times, but don’t go through the skin.
+Place lamb flat on a cutting board skin side down.
+Trim any excess fat, but leave a thin layer of fatty skin.
+Using a small sharp knife, deeply slash the flesh a few times (about 1-inch-deep slits).

+Place the lamb in a large bowl.
 Pour the white wine and oil all over.
 Add the onions, garlic, bay leaf and rosemary sprig.
 Massage the meat gently for a few minutes.
 Roll it up with everything inside it and pop it into a large zip lock bag.
-Then pour the remaining marinade into the bag and seal.
+Then pour the remaining marinade into the bag and seal it.
 Alternatively, place your rolled-up leg of lamb in an airtight box.
 Leave the meat to marinate in the fridge for 24 hours.

 How to Make Apricot Stuffing for Lamb?